ivan-markov-666/custom-robot-framework/README.md

 > ./scripts/PowerShell/run_all_customKeywords_tests_suite_example__parallel.ps1

 #### Linux Example
-However, you still can execute the tests by the Robot Framework way.
+However, you still can execute the tests in the Robot Framework way.
 <ins>Execute tests NOT in parallel:</ins>
 > ./scripts/Unix/run_all_customKeywords_suite_example_tests.sh

 <ins>Execute tests in parallel:</ins>
 > ./scripts/Unix/run_all_customKeywords_tests_suite_example__parallel.sh
-- make sure that you made the file executable before running the script file.
+- make sure that you make the file executable before running the script file.
-To make your file executable use following command:
+To make your file executable use the following command:
 > chmod +x ./scripts/Unix/run_all_customKeywords_tests
 > chmod +x ./scripts/Unix/run_all_customKeywords_tests_suite_example__parallel